itchio/butler/docs/pushing.md

 To give you an example use case, this is used when updating
 <https://fasterthanlime.itch.io/itch-redists>.
 Each upload on that page is a file
 in a git repository, and they're all deployed in the same CI pipeline.
-Typically only one or two channels actually get chnaged, and `--if-changed` reduces patching noise.
+Typically only one or two channels actually get changed, and `--if-changed` reduces patching noise.

 [^1]: It still isn't really, but you get the idea.